grep-michael/LiveBuilder/README.md

 ## Customizing

-Custom files are in ~/.config/LiveBuilder/CustomFiles Each custom file should include a .meta.json to specify where it should be position in the live-build structure and to tag it
+Custom files are in ~/.config/LiveBuilder/CustomFiles <br>
+Each custom file should include a .meta.json to specify where it should be position in the live-build structure and to tag it

 ## 🙏 Acknowledgments